-- R&D efforts seeking for and designing appropriate funding methods to develop, install and operate ICTs especially for road. - R&D efforts aiming to enhance homogenizing standards and procedures for road transportation among EU countries.

-- R&D recommendations to adopt a single window intra-European application dedicated to road transport. - R&D on the regulatory framework of selection of critical ICTs and transforming them voluntary to mandatory use. - R&D on efforts to enhance the use of common EU policies and regulations over the nationals so as if to avoid multi-legislation issues.
+- R&D efforts seeking for and designing appropriate funding methods to develop, install and operate ICTs especially for road. - R&D efforts aiming to enhance homogenizing standards and procedures for road transportation among EU countries. - R&D recommendations to adopt a single window intra-European application dedicated to road transport. - R&D on the regulatory framework of selection of critical ICTs and transforming them voluntary to mandatory use. - R&D on efforts to enhance the use of common EU policies and regulations over the nationals so as if to avoid multi-legislation issues.

-9.4 SuperGreen Common Development needs
+9 R&D recommendations for SuperGreen Common Development needs

-Considering one of the main objectives of SuperGreen, being supporting the development of sustainable transport networks, there are obviously several intermodal development needs.
-These are important to address for securing efficient and effective co-modal operations within green corridors, but also if the transport sector is to reach the objectives set by the White Paper (2011), targeting a 60% reduction of transport emission by 2050, and a shift in cargo transport from road to rail and sea by 50% within 2050.
+As one of the main objectives of SuperGreen is to support the development of sustainable transport networks, there are obviously several intermodal development needs.
+These are important to address for securing efficient and effective co-modal operations within the pre-defined green corridors.
+But also if the transport sector is to reach the objectives set by the White Paper (2011), targeting a 60% reduction of transport emission by 2050, and a shift in cargo transport from road to rail, sea and inland waterway transport sea by 50% within 2050.
 The common development needs are given in the figure below:

-Figure 6: SuperGreen common development needs
+Figure 12: SuperGreen common development needs

-The following tables therefore elaborate on these common development needs by presenting general findings and initial recommendations for R&D. In addition to accounting for the elements identified in D5.1 (as given in chapter 8), relevant issues from the conclusion of D6.2 are also included.
+The following tables elaborate on these common development needs by presenting relevant and general findings from the SuperGreen project and some final recommendations for R&D. In addition to accounting for the elements identified in D5.1 (as given in chapter 7), relevant conclusions of D6.2 - Policy Recommendations, Final version are also included.

-9.4.1 Improvement of green supply chain design and management
+9.1 Improvement of green supply chain design and management